mattcantstop/mattcantstop.github.io/about.md

 I work at [GitHub](https://github.com) as the Director of Professional Services Delivery.
 I worked at [MX](https://mx.com) before that.

+My largest interests outside of work are:

+- deliberate eating (trying to get better at this)
+- better transportation options and bicycling
+- house design

 ### What childhood colors this perspective?

 I grew up in rural Poland Spring, Maine.
 Our family moved there from Boston, Massachusetts when I was starting kindergarten.
 We lived on a dead end road that we made through the woods, Duff Road.
 It was a town of poverty, without much precedence or hope for a way out.
 There were many incredible people in the town, but the area could really trap people.
 I've lived in the Rocky Mountain Region since graduating high school.

 <img src="/assets/duff-road.jpg" alt="Dead End" width="600"/>

+### Some lists

 ##### 🍽️ Food I love